 KEES VEENENBOS / SCIENCE PHOTO LIBRARY KEES VEENENBOS / SCIENCE PHOTO LIBRARY

 Rivers on Mars.
-Computer artwork looking west over the mouth of a river thought to have created the Kasei Valles (Kasei Valley, down left) on Mars 3.5 billion years ago.
-Meltwater flowed from top, past the Sharanov Crater (centre), entering the sea in the Chryse Planitia (Chryse Plain, not seen, off bottom).
-Ice (white) is on the heights of Lunae Planum (left) and Tempa Terra (right).
-The image is hundreds of kilometres across.
+Computer artwork looking down on the mouth of a river thought to have created the Kasei Valles (Kasei Valley) on Mars 3.5 billion years ago.
+North is at top.
+Meltwater flowed from left as volcanoes erupted in the Tharsis region, entering the sea in the Chryse Planitia (Chryse Plain, right).
+The river divides around the Sacra Mensa (white, lower left) and the Sharanov Crater (centre right).
+The image is 1100 kilometres wide.
 The water was ultimately lost due to the thin Martian atmosphere and weak gravity.
 Mars is now a desert world.
 The topography was drawn with Terragen software, using data from the laser altimeter on the Mars Global Surveyor probe.

 Model release not required.
 Property release not required.